saasbook/courseware/heroku-rails-debug-guide.md

 A debugging reference for deploying Rails applications to Heroku, designed for students unfamiliar with Rails or Heroku.

+> [!NOTE]
+> This is a generic version of a guide for all ESaaS assignments.
+> Not every bit of advice applies to every Rails or Heroku app.
+> Use your own judgement and _ask questions_ if you're unsure.

 **References:**
 - [Heroku Dev Center](https://devcenter.heroku.com/)
 - [Getting Started with Rails on Heroku](https://devcenter.heroku.com/articles/getting-started-with-rails7)